Chronic Diarrhea: What Are the Causes and How to Get Relief

 While these are instances of common diarrhea experiences--it is important to note that they are not examples of persistent diarrhea.
 If diarrhea stools persist over time -- this could be a sign of chronic diarrhea.

 Causes of Chronic Diarrhea

-Antibiotic Therapy: while antibiotics are great at killing infectious gut bacteria they also kill off good bacteria.
-This creates an unstable gut microbiome that enables the growth of diarrhea-causing gut bacteria (like C. difficile).5 Antibiotic-associated diarrhea may also result from a decrease in metabolism of carbohydrates and bile acid.5
+Antibiotic Therapy: while antibiotics are great at killing bad bacteria or infectious gut bacterium they also kill off good bacteria.
+This creates an unstable gut microbiota that enables the growth of diarrhea-causing gut bacteria (like C. difficile).5 Antibiotic-associated diarrhea may also result from a decrease in the metabolism of carbohydrates and bile acid.5

 Irritable Bowel Syndrome (IBS): those who suffer from IBS typically experience abdominal pain, cramping, gas, bloating and constipation along with diarrhea.
 If you think you might suffer from IBS look to see if you fit these criteria and follow up with your doctor.